fdschneider/schneider_et_al_2016_animaldiversity/README.md

 Code release for the paper 'Animal diversity and ecosystem functioning in dynamic food webs'
 ===========================================================================================

-by Florian D. Schneider, Christian Guill, Björn C. Rall & Ulrich Brose
+by Florian D. Schneider, Ulrich Brose, Björn C. Rall & Christian Guill

 This repository contains simulation code and code for statistical analysis of a research project.
 It applies allometric models of animal foraging and network structure to simulate the ecosystem-level stocks and rates of animal and plant biomass in relation to the number of animal species present in the ecosystem.